food-now/food-now.github.io/index.md

 No default role.
 If user is not in one of these roles, then they won’t get any published data from anything.
 Vendors must have a profile picture.
 Other roles do not have one.

+Customer:
+- sign up on sign up page

+Vendor:
+- sign up is on a page that only admins can access.
+Admins can create a vendor user.
+- Vendor user can create a vendor.
+- Vendor user can create menuItems.

+Admin:
+- Admin has an sign up admin page where they can create customer, vendor, or admin users.
+- Admin has a users page that displays all accounts and their roles.
+- Admin can remove accounts (can be its own page or implemented into the users page).

 **Databases**

 menuItems: collection of menuItems.